 • Ski gloves: Thick, waterproof gloves are the best way to keep your hands warm when skiing.
 Or mittens can be easier for little ones to put on by themselves.

 • Buff/neck warmer: A thin, stretchy tube of insulating material that you can wear around your neck to cover up the gap above your jacket.
 If the temperature really drops, you can pull it up over your mouth too.

 • Goggles: These are essential to protect your eyes on the slopes.
 Make sure you’ve also got a microfiber cloth to keep the lenses clean and dry.
 And you can get different lenses for all conditions, whether you’re skiing in bright sunshine, low light or even at night.

 What to wear when you’re not skiing

 • Casual, comfy clothes: You don’t need to dress smartly in most ski resorts – a few pairs of jeans and jumpers will see you through the off-slope hours.
 And you can wear your ski jacket over the top to keep warm outside.

-• Waterproof shoes/boots: Trainers won’t cut it in the snow, so take a pair of waterproof shoes with good grip to wear around the resort.
+• Waterproof shoes/boots: Trainers won’t cut it in the snow, so take a pair of waterproof shoes with a good grip to wear around the resort.

-• Hat, gloves and scarf: Just like in any cold weather, you’ll want to cover up as much as possible when you’re out and about.
+• Hat, gloves, and scarf: Just like in any cold weather, you’ll want to cover up as much as possible when you’re out and about.
 Go for wool or fleece to keep out the chilly wind.

 • Swimsuit: Many resorts have a pool or hot tub somewhere – either in your accommodation or in a public spa – so remember your swimsuit if you want to go for a dip.